michelangelomo/netsim-web/docs/guide/interface.md

 - Place and arrange network devices
 - Create connections between devices
 - View packet animations during simulation
+- Use the top-right controls to zoom, fit view, or **auto-arrange** devices (Grid icon) into a readable layout

 ### Properties Panel